denniswon/magic-passport/README.md

 - **Security Guardians**: Enhance our safety following the [Security Guidelines](./SECURITY.md).
 - **Documentation Scribes**: Elevate our knowledge base with your contributions.

 The **Champions League** is not just a recognition, it's a testament to the impactful work done by our community.
-Whether you're optimizing gas usage or securing our contracts, your contributions help shape the future of Biconomy.
+Whether you're optimizing gas usage or securing our contracts, your contributions help shape the future of Passport.

 > **To Join**: Leave a lasting impact in your chosen area.
 Our Hall of Fame is regularly updated to honor our most dedicated contributors.